-Oil bounces higher, buoying loonie and stocks | CBC News
+Oil prices rebound, buoying loonie and Canadian stocks | CBC News

 OPEC and non-OPEC countries such as Russia, have agreed to cut production by 1.2-million barrels a day in January.

+On Monday, the Saudis began hinting they'd cut further, perhaps to as low as 7.1 million barrels a day, in a bid to boost oil prices higher, according to the Wall Street Journal.

-The exception is U.S. production, primarily shale oil, which rose 12 per cent in the past month, according to the latest figures from the U.S. Energy Information Administration.
+The exception to this declining output is U.S. production, primarily shale oil, which rose 12 per cent in the past month, according to the latest figures from the U.S. Energy Information Administration.

 In a report released Sunday, Goldman Sachs slashed its oil price forecast for 2019, citing rising shale production and slowing economic growth.